Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Hydrodynamic Evolution

 For the first three simulations, we model the encounter of a $0.5\,M_{\odot}$ M-dwarf modeled as an $n=1.5$ polytrope, governed by a polytropic equation of state with adiabatic index $\Gamma=5/3$, interacting with a neutron star at three pericenter distances: $r_p=[0.5,0.75,1]\times r_T$.
 These $M_{\star}=0.5\,M_{\odot}$ cases are representative of the low mass TDEs expected to occur (see Figure \ref{fig:mass}).
 Roughly 40\% of the TDEs in our \texttt{CMC} models feature a stellar mass less than $0.8\,M_{\odot}$ (i.e., M- and K-dwarfs).
-Furthermore, the $M_{\star}=0.5\,M_{\odot}$ case is intended to produce a representative ``lower limit'' to the amount of mass that may become bound to the neutron star and potentially accreted.
-For the second set of three simulations, we model the case of a $1.2\,M_{\odot}$ main-sequence star modeled as an Eddington standard stellar model \citep[$n=3$ polytrope index with an equation of state incorporating both ideal gas and radiation pressure, as in][]{Rasio1993_Gamma}.
-This case is intended to simulate an ``upper limit'' on the amount of mass that may be bound to the neutron star and is representative of the BSS TDEs shown in Figure \ref{fig:mass}.
-We also include a single simulation (simulation 7 in the table) adopting $M_{\star}=2\,M_{\odot}$ and $r_p=r_T$ to explore the rarer case of even more massive stellar disruptions (less than 8\% of the TDEs identified in Section \ref{sec:CMC} have stellar masses of $2\,M_{\odot}$ or more).
+For the second set of three simulations, we model the case of a $1.2\,M_{\odot}$ main-sequence star modeled as an Eddington standard stellar model \citep[$n=3$ polytrope index with an equation of state incorporating both ideal gas and radiation pressure, as in][]{Rasio1993_Gamma}, representative of the BSS TDEs shown in Figure \ref{fig:mass}.
+We also include two additional simulations (simulations 7 and 8 in the table) adopting $M_{\star}=0.8\,M_{\odot}$ and $M_{\star}=2\,M_{\odot}$.
+The $M_{\star}=0.8\,M_{\odot}$ simulation explores the case of the disruption of a near turn-off mass main-sequence star representative of the most common disrupted star (see Section~\ref{sec:CMC}).
+The $M_{\star}=2\,M_{\odot}$ simulation explores the rarer case of even more massive stellar disruptions (less than 8\% of the TDEs identified in Section \ref{sec:CMC} have stellar masses of $2\,M_{\odot}$ or more).
+For each of these two extra simulations, we adopt $r_p=r_T$ and the Eddington standard stellar model.
+Finally, the initial radii of the $0.5\,M_{\odot}$, $0.8\,M_{\odot}$, $1.2\,M_{\odot}$, and $2\,M_{\odot}$ stellar models are $0.6\,R_{\odot}$, $0.8\,R_{\odot}$, $1.2\,R_{\odot}$, and $1.5\,R_{\odot}$, respectively.

 The three pericenter distances chosen span a reasonable range of encounter types: for $r_p/r_T=0.5$, the neutron star penetrates well into the stellar radius, while the $r_p/r_T=1$ case is a more classic tidal disruption.
 We do not simulate even more distant encounters where little mass is stripped and stable neutron star+main-sequence star binaries may form through tidal capture \citep[e.g.,][]{Fabian1975,Teukolsky_1977}, although these more distant encounters may well play an important role in the formation of binary MSPs \citep{Ye2022}.
 We discuss this further in Section \ref{sec:discussion}.